 To keep companies safe, senior executives must protect themselves too.
 Beyond personal information being at risk, company information is often just one step away from compromised accounts.
-According to Rachel Tobac, a hacker and the CEO of SocialProof Security, “It only takes 1 email, a 30 second call, or 1 social media DM for her to hack VIPs and gain access to your money, data, and systems.”
-There has never been a better time for business leaders to take control of their online security, and here are the top five ways that senior executives can protect themselves online:
+There has never been a better time for business leaders to take control of their online security.
+Here are the top five ways that

 1. Use a password manager